slatedocs/slate/source/includes/_leveltracking.md

 Third-party tracking services can use the instructions on this page to build their initial level tracking integration.
 Chartboost customers using level tracking should refer to [these customer-facing instructions](https://answers.chartboost.com/hc/en-us/articles/204639335).

-## General Level Tracking Information
+## General Event Tracking Information

-The PIA level tracking integration works by sending player level data – tutorial completed, for example – from a third party tracking service to Chartboost via S2S integration in the form of distinct **Event Fields**.
+The PIA event tracking integration works by sending player event/level data – tutorial completed, for example – from a third party tracking service to Chartboost via S2S integration in the form of distinct **Event Fields**.

-We designed the fields to let developers collect and send level data in a way that will maximize reengagement and monetization via intelligent segmentation of players.

-Each event field must correspond to a single type of level data.
+Each event field must correspond to a single type of event, e.g. "Level Reached" or "Registration Completed".

 The available fields are listed in the table below; common use cases follow: